Background pattern

 Do not use benzocaine during pregnancy.

-The excretion of benzocaine in breast milk is unknown, so women breastfeeding should not use this medication.
+It is unknown whether benzocaine is excreted in breast milk, so breastfeeding women should not use this medication.

-Follow exactly the administration instructions of the medication contained in this leaflet or those indicated by your doctor or pharmacist.
-If in doubt, ask your doctor or pharmacist.
+Follow the administration instructions of the medication contained in this leaflet or as indicated by your doctor or pharmacist.
+In case of doubt, ask your doctor or pharmacist.

 The recommended dose is: